 You just need a few simple ingredients to make these cornbread cupcakes!

-- Cornmeal - There are several different types of cornmeal (this is a great article that breaks it down) but for these cupcakes I recommend using either fine or medium ground cornmeal.
+Cornmeal - There are several different types of cornmeal (this is a great article that breaks it down) but for these honey cornbread muffins I recommend using either fine or medium ground yellow cornmeal.
 You should be able to find it next to the flour in the baking aisle!
-Do NOT use self-rising cornmeal as it will make your cupcakes rise too much.
+[Do NOT use self-rising cornmeal for this recipe.]

 The complete list of ingredients and amounts is located in the recipe card below.